exakat/php-dictionary/dictionary/clock.ini.rst

 A clock abstraction encapsulates the current time behind an interface, making code that depends on the current time testable with a controlled, deterministic value instead of the real system clock.

-PSR-20 standardizes this with ClockInterface, which exposes a single method: now(): DateTimeImmutable.
-Rather than calling new DateTimeImmutable() or time() directly, a ClockInterface is injected as a dependency, giving tests full control over the perceived time.
+PSR-20 standardizes this with ClockInterface, which exposes a single method: ``function now(): DateTimeImmutable``.
+Rather than calling new DateTimeImmutable() or time() directly, a ``ClockInterface`` is injected as a dependency, giving tests full control over the perceived time.

-PHP 8.3 introduced the native DateTimeImmutable::createFromTimestamp() method for testing purposes.
+PHP 8.3 introduced the native ``DateTimeImmutable::createFromTimestamp()`` method for testing purposes.

 .. code-block:: php